-- 1. The interception point receive_request_server_contexts processes an incoming request on interceptor A, then B. Neither interception point throws an exception. - Intermediate interception point receive_request processes the request first on interceptor A, then B. Neither interception point throws an exception. - 3.
+- 1. The interception point receive_request_server_contexts processes an incoming request on interceptor A, then B. Neither interception point throws an exception. - 2.
+Intermediate interception point receive_request processes the request first on interceptor A, then B. Neither interception point throws an exception. - 3.
 The ORB delivers the request to the target object.
 The object throws an exception. - 4.
-The ORB calls interception point send_exception, first on interceptor B., then A, to handle the exception.
+The ORB calls interception point send_exception, first on interceptor B., then A, to handle the exception. - 5.
+The ORB returns the exception to the client.